Motorway Services Online

 This regulation can be so constraining that some developers are now opting to build a site next to a motorway but not register it as an official service area (which would involve signing a Traffic Signs Agreement and placing signs on the motorway).
 Doing this allows them to make the site as small as they wish, discourages non-purchasing customers and means the developer can open and close whenever they wish.

 Some service areas are located in remote areas and recruiting and retaining staff for what is essentially a retail job can be difficult.
 (Retail work is usually badly paid so normally attracts candidates who can't drive; service stations have to find a solution to this as they are unlikely to be safely accessible on foot.)
 Staffing is made more difficult by the fact that trade levels can be very unpredictable: at one moment several coaches may stop together, at the next the motorway may be blocked by an accident.
 London Gateway, for example, lost three days of trade, hotel bookings and stock because the M1 was closed for an incident.
+At the other end of the scale, as service areas are mostly only used when they are needed, there is relatively little they can do to encourage more people to visit.

 The remote locations can raise other operating costs too, including the cost of building a sewerage system that can handle the high customer levels, as well as the costs associated with calling out contractors and arranging deliveries.
 As each operator usually owns a network of service stations that are thinly spread across the country, they are normally limited to working with national firms who can supply anywhere in Britain.